byukan/movie-rec/README.md

 ## Purpose

-This website allows visitors to search, sort, and rate movies, and will recommend similar movies, or movies that similar users like.
+This website allows visitors to search for movies and view movie details, and will recommend similar movies based on the text in the movie overview.

 ## Motivation